Ross and Monmouth Railway: Operations

 From the outset, the line was operated by the Great Western Railway, in common with the adjacent lines at Monmouth.
 Some passenger trains ran through from Pontypool Road to Ross and connections were generally arranged where the trains did not.
 There were typically five trains each way daily, with four working through to or from Pontypool Road.
 In the Edwardian period there was considerable tourist traffic in the area, in many cases operated by special excursion trains.
 One goods train daily was the routine for many years, usually working through from Gloucester or Hereford to Monmouth.

 Short wheelbase passenger vehicles were used on the line until the 1920s, after which auto-cars became the norm.

 Grouping of the railways

 The Railways Act 1921 was implemented by the government, obliging most of the railways of Great Britain to be "grouped" into four large companies.
-The Great Western Railway was one of the four groups, and absorbed many smaller railways in its area of influence.
+The Great Western Railway (GWR) was one of the four groups, and absorbed many smaller railways in its area of influence.
 One of these was the Ross and Monmouth Railway, which was a financial company only: the GWR already operated the line as part of its own network, paying the R&MR a lease charge.
 For many companies the effective date of absorption was 1 January 1923, but for some companies whose position was straightforward, the date was earlier.
 The Ross and Monmouth Railway was absorbed from 1 July 1922.
 Its issued capital was £210,000; its net income in 1921 was £8,162, and the dividend on ordinary shares in that year was 1.75%.